top of page

 What is 831 Water Street?

 831 Water Street is a unique step in the next generation of the Santa Cruz community.
-Divided into two four- and five-story buildings, this multi-use development will include 145 livable units in an innovative environment.
-It includes 71 units of affordable housing and 69 units of middle-income housing, the “missing middle” for local workers.
-It will also offer five live/work units in the ground floor of the mixed- and market-rate building.
+This five-story, ground-up Type V over I development will include 140 new units in an innovative environment.
+The project provides a true mixed income community, serving households from 30% to 80% of the Area Median Income, including 64 Project Based Voucher units reserved for households on the Housing Authority of the County of Santa Cruz waiting list.
 It has been declared a “Walker’s Paradise” and a “Biker’s Paradise” by Walk Score, and is within walking or biking distance to downtown Santa Cruz, Whole Foods, CVS, Shoppers Corner, UC Santa Cruz and many jobs.
 It is also located along a major transit corridor.

 Why is it advantageous for Santa Cruz?